makerdao/simpledex-ui-example/README.md

 # SimpleDEX
  Example DEX built using OasisDEX, Dai.js, DAI-UI, using the frontend boilerplate nextjs-daijs-dai-ui-example

+ Current revision works with Kovan, on the ETH-DAI pair.
 ## Getting Started

 For development run: